FooleanBool/openwebui/functions/actions/comfy-workflow-loader/README.md

 # 🛠️ ComfyUI Workflow Loader

-🚧 **Important: Will only work with models that do not use a negative prompt (only tested with FLUX)** 🚧
+🚧 **Important: Only an admin has the necessary permissions to load a new workflow in OpenWeb-UI** 🚧

 ## ⚙️ Installation